 What’s worse than drive-by following?
 Repeated drive-by following!
 I routinely see accounts commit multiple drive-bys, usually a week or so apart.
 My conclusion: either you are using a second-rate automated drive-by service, or you have a memory even worse than mine (which is saying something).
 Either way, your attempt to get me to follow you back is even less likely to succeed.

+So, stop trashing your brand on social media!
 If you want to use social media as an effective marketing platform, don’t broadcast stuff about yourself all the time.
 Don’t implement elaborate plans solely designed to maximize your followers.
 Instead, post interesting stuff (both yours and others) and interact with people.
-Keep doing this, and over time, if you’re doing a good job, your followers will grow and be genuinely interested in your social media presence, and your brand recognition and value will increase.
+Keep doing this.
+Over time, if you’re doing a good job, your followers will grow and be genuinely interested in your social media presence, and your brand recognition and value will increase.

 It’s usually nice to be noticed.
 But when the attention is coming from blog content spammers, you may feel a little differently.
 The rapid growth of pageviews of this blog (on track for ~4.5M views in 2014) has coincided with an ever-increasing volume of comment spam, those irritating blog comments that promise you $79/hour working from home!, Dior fashions at low prices!, and the best lawyer in Podunk!

 Currently I’m receiving over 250 comments like these a day, so I’m happy to pay Akismet $60/year for their Pro Blogger service that almost perfectly throws them into a spam folder.
-I say “almost perfectly”, because Akismet doesn’t handle a rarer form of comment spam, trackback spam, where spammers put links to your content onto a page they want people to visit.
-Trackbacks can be a useful way to see who is linking to your content, so I don’t want to ignore every trackback link.
-Unfortunately this means that you have to look at every trackback and manually move spam to the spam queue, an irritating multi-step procedure in WordPress.
+I say “almost perfectly”, because Akismet doesn’t handle a rarer form of comment spam, trackback spam.
+Trackback spam add links to your content onto a page spammers want people to visit.
+Trackbacks can be useful to see who is linking to your content, so I don’t want to ignore every trackback link.
+Unfortunately this means that you have to look at every trackback and manually move spam comments to the spam queue, an irritating multi-step procedure in WordPress.
 I started seeing increasing quantities of trackback spam over the last few months, so I’ve added a plugin Simple Trackback Validation with Topsy Blocker that seems to be doing a good job automatically moving trackback spam to the spam queue.

 One more observation.
-Looking at the spam comments I think that besides bloggers like me who have to spend time and money keeping this crud off their posts, there’s another victim of these sleazy attempts to plaster low-quality SEO slime over the internet.
-I notice lots of spam links to small obscure businesses, and I wonder how many of them are being fleeced by jerks who promise to increase traffic to their website, the business owners never knowing that the fleecer is spraying comment spam to make those stats rise.
+Bloggers like me have to spend time and money keeping this crud off their posts.
+But there’s another victim of these sleazy attempts to plaster low-quality SEO slime over the internet.
+I notice lots of spam links to small obscure businesses.
+I wonder how many of them are being fleeced by jerks who promise to increase traffic to their website.
+And the business owners never know that the fleecer is spraying comment spam to make those stats rise.

 She then laments: “Twitter is starting to feel calcified, slowed down by the weight of its own users, cumbersome, less exciting than exhausting“.